seankross/tangled-up-in-blue/lyrics.md

 I just kept looking at the side of her face
 In the spotlight, so clear
 And later on, when the crowd thinned out
-I was about to do the same
+I was just about to do the same
 She was standing there, in back of my chair
-Said to me "What's your name?"
+Said to me "Don't I know your name?"
 I muttered something underneath my breath
 She studied the lines on my face
 I must admit, I felt a little uneasy